Zefeen/Test_Git/README.md

 This is second line added from feature branch
 This is third line added from feature branch
 Trying pull request now
-it feature branch and it will be pull request
+it is feature branch and it will be pull request